FROM MY TO ME

 Webmasters of the 1990s built homes, worlds and universes.
 But also, outside of intergalactic ambitions, they strongly pushed the concept of something being mine.
 The first-person possessive determiner “my” took on a very strong meaning – “my” because I build it, I control this presentation; my interests, my competences, my obsessions: in the trajectory from my to me, I suggest following its decline.

-[Fig.31–45] My Steven King, my Korn, my page for Sandra Bullock, my Eminem, somebody else’s Eminem, my t.A.T.u., My Orlando Blum, your Orlando Bloom, Martin’s Mylène Farmer, Julia’s John Malkovich, Jacob’s pictures of Pamela Anderson.
+[Fig.31–45] My Steven King, my Korn, my page for Sandra Bullock, my Eminem, somebody else’s Eminem, my t.A.T.u., My Orlando Bloom, your Orlando Bloom, Martin’s Mylène Farmer, Julia’s John Malkovich, Jacob’s pictures of Pamela Anderson.
 They are Jacob’s because he scanned them and put them online.
 My space for Leo, and my territory without him.
 Patricia’s Xena, but not only because she is her fan; it is a page about Patricia’s dreamworld where she is Zena.
 And this is a very important dimension of My.
 An alternative my-self.
 Alternative space where one can be someone else, someone that they want to be.
 Emphasis on MY!
 [Fig.46]

 The growing idea that things can belong to the person who wrote an html code, or scanned pictures, or collected something was unprofitable and dangerous.
 Today, users put a gate or a door on their page [Fig.47,48].
 And what tomorrow?
 Will they start to think that the files behind them belong to them?
 And the day after tomorrow, will they come round to thinking hat their data should not be exposed or sold?